 There are several different definitions of office politics.

-To me, politics is people.
+To this website, politics is people.

 When you put people in an organization, you automatically get office politics as a byproduct.